traffic-zero/traffic-zero/sim/CARLA.md

 Want to see your SUMO traffic simulations in beautiful 3D?
 Let's get CARLA running!

+## Prerequisites

+**Before starting with CARLA**, make sure you've:
+1. Completed the basic project setup (see main [README.md](../README.md))
+2. Successfully run a SUMO simulation using [SUMO.md](./SUMO.md)
+3. Have at least one working simulation scenario (e.g., "simple4")

+CARLA is **optional** - it's only for 3D visualization.
+Your SUMO simulations work perfectly fine without it!

 ## What You'll Get

 - 🎮 **3D visualization** of your traffic scenarios